ansible/ansible/docs/docsite/rst/plugins/cliconf.rst

    :local:
    :depth: 2

-Cliconf plugins are abstactions over the CLI interface to network devices.
+Cliconf plugins are abstractions over the CLI interface to network devices.
 They provide a standard interface for Ansible to execute tasks on those network devices.

 These plugins generally correspond one-to-one to network device platforms.
 The appropriate cliconf plugin will